Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 There really is nothing nicer than having mentioned in passing something and then a few months later being given a present relating to that – it shows you’ve been listened to.

 I always advise writing a list of good options for the different people in your life, so you have some of this thinking done beforehand – and you can also see what you’ve got them before.
-This is something I keep in the Friends & Family section of my Home File so it’s always there, and I can add ideas as and when they come to me.
+This is something I keep in my Home File so it’s always there, and I can add ideas as and when they come to me.

 TIP – This also makes it really easy to spot presents even when you’re not looking specifically for people.
 You will be training your brain to notice things.
 How nice it is to have bought the perfect present way ahead of time, and not had to go out of your way in the process – saves so much time and energy…